strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 Of course, the rebalancing will take time going through several reconciliations.

 For the scaling down, if the brokers to be removed are hosting topics' partitions, the operation is reverted before calling the `KafkaReconciler.reconcile()` method which is called with the original replicas count as if the cluster was never scaled down.
-If the brokers to be removed are not hosting any topics' partitions, the `KafkaReconciler.reconcile()` method will be called with the new replicas count and the scaling down is triggered by the `scaleDown()` call which updates the involved `StrimziPodSet`(s) so that the corresponding controller will take care of removing the brokers.
 In this case, the auto-rebalancing can start in the same reconciliation to take topics' partitions off but going through several reconciliations.
 When the auto-rebalancing ends, the triggered pods deletion takes some time but it doesn't have any impact on the rebalancing already done.
+If the brokers to be removed are not hosting any topics' partitions, the `KafkaReconciler.reconcile()` method will be called with the new replicas count and the scaling down is triggered by the `scaleDown()` call which updates the involved `StrimziPodSet`(s) so that the corresponding controller will take care of removing the brokers.
 Of course, if the scale down check doesn't fail, it means that no topics' partitions are hosted on the brokers to be removed and no auto-rebalancing is needed.

-The idea is about having a new `KafkaAutoRebalancingReconciler` class with its own `reconcile()` method which is called by the `KafkaAssemblyOperator` as one of the last steps in the reconciliation loop, so that:
+The proposal is about having a new `KafkaAutoRebalancingReconciler` class with its own `reconcile()` method which is called by the `KafkaAssemblyOperator` as one of the last steps in the reconciliation loop, so that:

 * we can get all the information about the brokers removed or added, which are available through the `KafkaClusterCreator` class (read later for more details).
 * we are sure that, in case of scaling up, the Cruise Control pod was restarted and it's now up and running again so it can accept new rebalancing requests.